 - A current FAFSA must be on file with Mason’s financial aid office in order to receive scholarship assistance.
 More information.

-Submit your complete application (Parts 1-4) via email to Kevin Murray, with subject line of Friends Scholarship.
+Submit your complete application (Parts 1-4) via email to our Program Manager Nicholas Horner, with the subject line of Friends Scholarship.

-Deadline for submission is the Monday before Thanksgiving at 5:00pm.
+The deadline for submission is the Monday before Thanksgiving at 5:00 pm.
 Late applications will not be considered.